aromatt/xtemp/README.md

 some, like `md5sum`, do not, even though they could otherwise be useful in these contexts.

-`xtemp` acts as an adapter allowing file-based batch-processing tools to be used in line-based stream-processing pipelines.
+`xtemp` acts as an adapter allowing file-batch processors to be used in line-based stream-processing pipelines.

+Under the hood, `xtemp` opens a pool of temporary files, then repeatedly executes the provided command in batches, passing the set of temporary files as arguments each time.

 ## Usage
 ```